Osilaja78/RoastMyCode/README.md

-# Webstack - ALX Portfolio Project for Specializations
+# Webstack - ALX Portfolio Project for Specializations ✨

-## RoastMyCode
+## RoastMyCode 😎

-Are you tired of writing code in isolation?
+Are you tired of writing code in isolation 😥?
 Are you seeking valuable feedback to enhance your programming skills?
-Look no further than Roast My Code – the ultimate platform for developers to receive constructive criticism on their code snippets.
+Look no further than Roast My Code 🥰 – the ultimate platform for developers to receive constructive criticism on their code snippets.

 ### Our Story
 The aim of the platform is to build something serves as a valuable resource for developers of all skill levels, offering them the opportunity to learn from experienced AI critics, refine their coding techniques, and ultimately become better developers.